 You would have to experiment and keep a watch to get the right amount of fermented batter depending on the temperature in your place.

-Spicy, red coconut chutney recipe: It's made by frying few red chillies with oil for a minute.
+Spicy, red coconut chutney recipe: It's made by frying few red chillies with oil for few seconds.
 These red chillies are then ground with grated coconut, salt, tamarind into a smooth paste, diluted a little and is seasoned with asafoetida, curry leaves, dried red chillies and mustard seeds.

 Find more Konkani cuisine breakfast recipes here.